-Galloway and West Dumfries MSP Finlay Carson has heavily criticised Scottish Water for a lack of timely action to support flood affected businesses in Kirkcudbright.
+Galloway and West Dumfries MSP Finlay Carson has called for a zero tolerance approach to assaults on NHS staff in the region.

 The Scottish Conservative and Unionist MSP’s call comes after new figures obtained by the party shows a shocking number of physical and verbal assaults on healthcare staff in recent years.

 Across Scotland, there were 12,759 physical assaults recorded on NHS staff but just 190 people were convicted, meaning there was just a 1.5% chance of conviction.

 Mr Carson says it is disappointing that the conviction rate figures do not appear to mirror the number of attacks on hardworking NHS staff at their place of work.

 In Dumfries and Galloway, there have been over 1,400 assaults by patients since 2010/11 and a further 388 verbal abuses of staff have also been recorded.

 In 2018/19 there were 109 physical assaults and 42 examples of verbal abuse, while in the financial year for 2019/20, there have been 55 physical assaults and 29 incidents of verbal abuse.

 Commenting, Finlay Carson MSP said: “Any attack, whether physical or verbal on our NHS staff is totally unacceptable and must be treated as such.

 “These figures are very concerning, showing that hundreds of attacks have taken place in recent years in the workplace.